Writing and Thesis Preparation Resources

 School of Arts and Sciences

 The School of Arts and Sciences has developed guidelines for students preparing theses in art, biology, english, geology, history, political science, political science/public administration, and psychology.
-This document can be obtained from the Dean's office or from your advisor.
+Click on the link below to access the Arts and Sciences Thesis Guidelines.
+This document can also be obtained from the Dean's office or from your advisor.

 The School of Arts and Sciences requires that all theses be submitted to Dr. Beverly Six for final proofreading.
 For a guide to the marks commonly made by proofreaders, visit the following site: